-When the period for a leave of absence is over, student status returns automatically, so there is no need to submit an "Intent to Resume Studies" form (復学屆).
-However, in the following cases, it is necessary to submit the "Intent to Resume Studies" form before the beginning of the semester.
+When the period for a leave of absence is over, student status returns automatically, so there is no need to submit an "Intent to Resume Studies" form (復学届).
+However, in the following cases, it is necessary to submit the "Intent to Resume Studies" form.
+The deadline is the day before the beginning of the quarter that you intend to resume.

-- 1) Leave of absence due to illness (attach doctor's certificate (診断書)). - 2) A student wishes to return to studies earlier than scheduled: that is, when permission for the leave was obtained for 2 or more semesters but the student wishes to shorten the period of absence because the reason for taking the leave no longer exists (the period may not be shortened to less than one semester).
+- 1) Leave of absence due to illness (attach doctor's certificate (診断書)). - 2) A student wishes to return to studies earlier than scheduled: that is, when permission for the leave was obtained for 2 or more quarters but the student wishes to shorten the period of absence because the reason for taking the leave no longer exists (however, the period may not be shortened to less than one quarter).